 Democrats mark 5 years since Jan.
 6 Capitol attack as defendants retrace riot's steps

-Washington — House Democrats plan to hold a hearing Tuesday marking five years since the Jan.
+Washington — House Democrats are holding an unofficial hearing on Tuesday to mark five years since the Jan.
 6, 2021, attack on the U.S. Capitol.

-Lawmakers who were part of a since-disbanded special committee that investigated the riot and President Trump's efforts to overturn the 2020 election will lead the hearing, which is set to begin at 10 a.m.
-The meeting is not an official hearing because Democrats are the minority party.
+Lawmakers who were part of a since-disbanded special committee that investigated the riot and President Trump's efforts to overturn the 2020 election are leading the hearing, which began at 10 a.m.
+The meeting is not an official proceeding because Democrats are the minority party.

-In a letter to House Democrats last week, Minority Leader Hakeem Jeffries said the meeting would highlight the pardons Mr. Trump granted to hundreds of rioters on his first day in office, some of whom have since been arrested on other charges involving guns, drugs and domestic abuse.
-Jeffries, a New York Democrat, said the hearing will also focus on "ongoing threats to free and fair elections posed by an out-of-control Trump administration."
+In a letter to House Democrats last week, Minority Leader Hakeem Jeffries said the meeting was meant to highlight the pardons Mr. Trump granted to hundreds of rioters on his first day in office, some of whom have since been arrested on other charges involving guns, drugs and domestic abuse.
+Jeffries, a New York Democrat, said the hearing would also focus on "ongoing threats to free and fair elections posed by an out-of-control Trump administration."

 "In the years since that disgraceful day, far-right Republicans in Congress have repeatedly attempted to rewrite history and whitewash the events of January 6th," Jeffries wrote.